 The largest 3PLs are interested only in managing large-scale operations that require a dedicated facility.
 They have a minimum order volume number that must be present for them to even entertain the project.

-In between are a number of 3PL fulfillment providers that will work with growing companies and can deploy new strategies and technology when, and only when, your business requires it.
+In between are a number of pick and pack fulfillment providers that will work with growing companies and can deploy new strategies and technology when, and only when, your business requires it.
 That is a huge advantage if you need to preserve capital.

 This approach is modular, but also very customized.
 Operators and engineers assess growth projections and suggest proven options for warehouse design and picking methodologies – to be deployed once certain volume thresholds are hit.
 The pieces are ready to go when needed.